UKHO/docs/quality-assurance/Ways-Of-Working-With-Thirdparties.md

 12. Support and user guides need to be delivered as early as possible and should be a living document during the WP development life and then handed over to support which will maintain their upkeep.
 13. Regression suite - Along with the above tests then we need to build out the regression test suite in order that these can be used in the longterm support of the productand they should be aimed at the critical flows to ensure future changes have not prevented the existing functionality from working.

-## Where should the deliverables be delivered
+## When should we expect deliverables

 Most of the above documentation and code should be delivered as soon as the functionality is available, during the life of the WP delivery these should be maintained in order that if the team currently performing the task are switched etc then the next team are able to pick up and complete the WP if necessary.